Hollywood Canteen

 A huge long list of celebrities along with men and women who worked behind the scenes donated their time and sang, danced, cooked, waited on tables and cleaned up.

 Both Davis and Garfield are featured in this movie about The Hollywood Canteen.
 So are a long long list of other Hollywood stars who are seen either in a cameo appearance or in a musical number.
 The Tommy Dorsey band, Eddie Cantor, the Andrews sisters, too many to name.
-When the Sons of the Pioneers began to sang, I wondered, “Where’s Roy Rogers?”
-Next thing I knew he rode in on golden palamino Trigger (but no Dale Evans.
+When the Sons of the Pioneers began to sing, I wondered, “Where’s Roy Rogers?”
+Next thing I knew he rode in on golden palomino Trigger (but no Dale Evans.
 At the time she was married to someone else.
 She didn’t marry up with Roy until 1947.)

 My favorite act was a dueling violins number between Hungarian violinist Joseph Szigeti and Jack Benny.
 Oh to have been in the audience.